shanepeckham/AKS_Security/Azure/AD_RBAC/AADApps/README.md

 TENANT_ID='' # Must be populated manually - Your AD tenant id CLIENT_APP_NAME='' # Must be populated manually - The name of your AAD native app
 ```
+Ensure the Start and Expiry times in function grantOAuth2Permissions() are relevant to your policies.

 5) Run the python script ADk8.py.